UCBoulder/tardigrade_cmml/docs/sphinx/gitlab_setup.rst

    the left hand side bar "Repository" > "Branches" menu and the Git tags from the "Repository" > "Tags" menu.

-5. Remove any issue branches from the ``tardigrade-balance-equations`` project on the "Repository" > "Branches" menu.
+5. Remove any issue branches from the ``tardigrade-cmml`` project on the "Repository" > "Branches" menu.
 You should keep only the "main" and "dev" branches.

 6. If everything looks correct on Gitlab project, you can clean up your local